HCL-Hbot/ros_social_robot_prototype/ros2_ws/src/audio_lld/README.md

 - **If no audio device is specified**, the application **automatically detects** an output device (`autoaudiosink`).
   - In this case, **the sample rate setting is ignored**.
   - The system selects the **best sample rate** based on the detected output device.
-  - **Note**: The automatically detected device is the current Sound output device on your linux system.
+  - **Note**: The automatically detected device is the current Sound output device on your Linux system.
     -   Current system sound output device for Ubuntu can be found at: Settings->Sound->Output->Output Device.
 - This means that if you want to **enforce a specific sample rate**, you **must specify an audio device**.